nhayes1031/AutoChess/README.md

 	- Shows the current unit selected

 _* Gold looks like it isn't working correctly because certain actions don't have costs associated with them for the showcase_

-### Old

-This section contains old showcases of the client.

 `February 24th, 2021`